Issam al-Attar: Personal life

 His sister, Najah al-Attar was the Vice President of Syria and is the only woman to have served in the post, which she held from 2006 to 2024.
 Previously she was Minister of Culture from 1976 to 2000.
-His wife Binan, daughter of Ali Al-Tantawi, was assassinated by a death squad sent by Assad regime on 17 March 1981.
+His wife Banan, daughter of Sheikh Ali al-Tantawi, was shot dead at their home in Aachen by a death squad sent by the Assad regime on 17 March 1981.
 One of his daughters married Ali Ghaleb Himmat.